codingbrock/coin-problem-solver/README.md

 # About
 I was given a question in a math test that essentially required me to find how many numbers (under 100) that could be created of 3 and 5.
-Didn't get the answer right, but I was curious enough to create this.
+I was curious enough to create this.
 It's far from perfect, but it's a good start.

+I have just found out this is known as 'The Coin Problem' or the 'Frobenius problem' and have updated the name.

 ## Instructions